Nickshajtan/wp-modules/README.md

 # WordPress Abstractions and Modules for modern development

+## CI/CD Workflows
+This repository is designed to have Github and Gitlab origins in parallel.

 ## Git Conventions
 * Branches must be named `hotfix/**`, `fix/**`, `feature/**`
 * Commit must begin with the word `Fix:`, `Feat:`, `Hotfix:` or `Test:`